Nursing Training Exam Failed: Retake & Options 2026

 Execution and documentation of a complex nursing situation with a patient (approx. 4 hours).
 Highest failure rate: 12-15%.

-Exam not passed - what then?
+Exam failed - what then?

 If you fail one or more exam parts, you have two retake attempts per exam part.
 This means a total of three attempts per part.